-Eventually, the system must be validated with the hardware and production software running together.
-Ideally, this happens using an emulator or an FPGA prototype before tapeout, so that no surprises are found when the software runs on the fabricated chip in the bring-up lab.
-However, there is a step in between hardware verification and system validation, often called system-level verification or early validation, that’s essential for complex system-on-chip (SoC) designs.
+Ultimately, we need to validate the system by running the hardware and production software together.
+Ideally, this validation occurs using an emulator or an FPGA prototype before the tapeout, to avoid any unexpected issues when the software is executed on the fabricated chip in the bring-up lab.
+However, there exists an intermediate step between hardware verification and system validation, often referred to as system-level verification or early validation, which is crucial for complex system-on-chip (SoC) designs.
 At this stage, the verification team runs both a UVM testbench and embedded C/C++ test code together in simulation.

-- Tests manually written for different types of verification and validation platforms
+Tests are manually written for different types of verification and validation platforms

-- Mismatches between specification and implementation, leading to bugs in the design
+Mismatches between specification and implementation, lead to bugs in the design

-- Difficulty in checking of the functional correctness of the transaction (scoreboard)
+Difficulty in checking the functional correctness of the transaction (scoreboard)

 To ensure that these challenges are addressed, we help users create a golden specification for design, verification, firmware, validation, and documentation.
 We automatically generate a complete system-level verification and validation environment as well as implementation-level sequences that span both UVM testbenches and C/C++ embedded test programs.
 The registers are specified in our IDS NextGen (IDS-NG) intuitive graphical environment.
 If you have an existing register specification in text form, for example using the SystemRDL standard, you can import that easily.
 IDS-NG also generates SystemRDL and numerous other formats as output.

 For hardware verification and for the UVM portion of system verification, we generate all components needed for a complete UVM testbench.
 These include bus agents, drivers, adaptors, sequencers, and sequences, as well as the Makefiles for all major simulators.
-The set of sequences that we generate is guaranteed to provide 100% functional coverage out of the box as measured by register-focused cover groups.
+The sequences we generate guarantee 100% functional coverage, as measured by register-focused cover groups, right from the start.
 This pushbutton approach and the inherent UVM features provide the best way to adopt a coverage-driven verification methodology for your design.

 When IDS-NG generates C/C++ tests and they are run on a processor model in simulation, maintaining 100% coverage requires synchronization of the tests with the UVM sequences.
 Examples of generated C/C++ tests include: